agwavick/vex-hugo/exampleSite/content/french/contact/_index.md

 ---
 title: Contact
-description: this is a meta description
+description: this is a meta descriptionNeed a quick answer?
+Enter your question below for instant responses.
 office:
   title: Central Office
   mobile: "+2348080015753"